 |Position:||Academic strategic lead, Clinical practice|

-Dr Cunningham is a senior lecturer and group leader for Clinical Pharmacy and Pharmacy Practice at the School of Pharmacy and Life Sciences.
+Dr Cunningham is a senior lecturer and academic strategic lead for clinical practice at the School of Pharmacy and Life Sciences.

 He is an active researcher with research interests spanning Pharmacist prescribing, Reclassified Medicines and Chronic Medication Services.

 Duties and Responsibilities